influxdata/telegraf/docs/CONFIGURATION.md

 - **flush_interval**:
   Default flushing [interval][] for all outputs.
-Maximum flush_interval will be flush_interval + flush_jitter
+Maximum flush_interval will be flush_interval + flush_jitter.

 - **flush_jitter**:
   Jitter the flush [interval][] by a random amount.
-This is primarily to avoid large write spikes for users running a large number of telegraf instances. ie, a jitter of 5s and interval 10s means flushes will happen every 10-15s
+This is primarily to avoid large write spikes for users running a large number of telegraf instances. ie, a jitter of 5s and interval 10s means flushes will happen every 10-15s.

 - **precision**:
   Collected metrics are rounded to the precision specified as an [interval][].